mozilla-services/loads/docs/source/commands.rst

   Defaults to 1.

 - **-d / --duration**: number of seconds the test is run.
-This option is mutually exclusive with hits.
-You will have to decide if you want to run test a certain number of times or for a certain amount of times.
+This option is mutually exclusive with --hits.
+You will have to decide if you want to run test a certain number of times or for a certain amount of time.
 When using *duration*, Loads will loop on the test for each user indefinitely.
 Defaults to None.